Are you trying to expand? But not getting the return on your investment when it comes to marketing your services?

 In this article, I’ll talk about why you need to do more than market your services.

-Have you ever spent a ton of money marketing your services and didn’t feel like you got the return you desired or expected?
+Have you ever spent a ton of money marketing your services to get new patient leads but didn’t feel like you got the return you desired or expected?

 We’ve been told that you need to spend at least 10-14% per month on marketing for new patients and if you’re brand new to the world of private practice, it can be as high as 18-20%!